-Investment Adviser: Regan Capital, LLC is the Fund's investment adviser.
+Investment Adviser: Regan Capital, LLC serves as the Fund's investment adviser.

-Portfolio Managers: Skyler Weinand, CFA, Arup Saha, CFA, and Chris Hall are the portfolio managers jointly and primarily responsible for the day-to-day management of the Fund and have acted in this capacity since the Fund's inception in October 2020.
+Portfolio Managers: Skyler Weinand, CFA and Chris Hall serve as the portfolio managers jointly and are primarily responsible for the day-to-day management of the Fund and have acted in this capacity since the Fund's inception in October 2020.